-Most of our common questions are answered here, but more in-depth information can be found in the Retreat Specifics on directly on the registration.
+Most of our common questions are answered here, but more in-depth information can be found in the Retreat Specifics.
 Please do not hesitate to contact us if you have additional questions!

 Do I need to know how to meditate before joining the retreat?